searica/MoreVanillaBuildPrefabs/Publish/ThunderStore/README.md

 - Resolve known issues.
 - Patch and enable more prefabs by default.
 - Adding comfort values to pieces added by the mod with a config setting to enable/disable them.
-- Fix that damn barrell (make pieces that don't have WearNTear but do have a Destructible component drop piece resources when destroyed via damaging them).
-- Trigger hit effects when deconstructing a piece with a Destructible component (this should make ice pieces play the right deconstruction sounds and make the vfx of shattering happen).
 - Learn how localization works and add localization options to the mod.

 ## Potential Improvements